Henchel-Santillan/LunaSys/Docs/DCMI_Summary.md

 The 4-word FIFO is where data from the data extractor is packed.
 It adapts the data rate transfers to the AMBA High-Performance (AHB) bus.
 No overrun protection is established; that is, in the event of overrun (overfilling of a buffer causing memory corruption) or sync signal errors, data in the FIFO may be overwritten if the AHB does not sustain the data transfer rate.
 When this happens, the FIFO is reset, and the DCMI waits for the start of a new frame.

-Figure 2 shows the main components of the DCMI, taken from the AN5020 STM reference.
+Figure 2 shows the main components of the DCMI, taken from the [AN5020](https://www.st.com/resource/en/application_note/an5020-digital-camera-interface-dcmi-on-stm32-mcus-stmicroelectronics.pdf) application note.

 <p align="center">
   <img src="https://github.com/Henchel-Santillan/LunaSys/blob/master/Docs/Res/dcmi_arch.png">